Edwards-R/redlist_docs/irecord_data_analysis/import_notes.md

 - Attribute names should to be `snake_case` to make data handling far easier than needing to encapsulate almost every variable name
 - CSV format settings should be present on the download page.
 They're default standards, but having someone actually follow the rules is a surprise by itself!
 - Some words used as attributes are reserved words in databases, especially `order`.
 No easy way out, but worth noting.
+- Spatial system is honestly a hot mess.
+Too many options, too much flex, not enough breakdown of output.
+Highly recommend converting GR to Easting/Northing/Precision/Datum to vastly aid in consumption of data.
+I want to ignore all incoming data with >10,000m precision in datum 27700 (OSGB), but I can't as there's no way to do so.
+I have to *re-convert* grid refs to do so, which I can only do because I wrote a library for it ages back.

 |||
 |---|---|